 PRICING AND VALUATION:

-Shares are, subject to tax credit availability, being offered to eligible investors at $10.50 per share.
+Shares are, subject to tax credit availability, will be offered to eligible investors in October, 2017.

 To subscribe, please contact email@example.com.

 Whenever there is a liquidity event, i.e. an opportunity to sell our investment in a company, the proceeds can be used to redeem shares for investors wishing to cash in.
 Alternatively, investors may re-invest their proceeds for an additional 30% tax credit on the re-investment.
 For more details on share redemptions and rollovers, [click here].

 To invest in WUTIF, you must be an “accredited” investor or be a business associate or close friend of one of WUTIF’s directors.

 Residents of British Columbia qualify for the 30% refundable tax credits.
 A refundable tax credit means that the Government will refund cash if no taxes are owing.
 Non-resident investors may also buy shares and are encouraged to inquire about how they, too, can benefit from the tax incentives.

 WHY invest in WUTIF?

 The most important reason to invest in WUTIF is to enjoy an attractive return on investment, regardless of the tax advantages that such an investment may offer.

 WUTIF will co-invest with other investors in university spin-off ventures and other B.C. companies that demonstrate the potential to become leading companies in the advanced technology sector.
 The goal is to benefit from taxpayers’ investment in advanced research and development.

 In B.C., there are practically no early-stage funds.
 Only angel investors, i.e. knowledgeable entrepreneurs themselves, invest in new companies.
 Institutional investors avoid these early opportunities because they generally require a great deal of hand-holding and supervision – something that angels willingly contribute.
 WUTIF will co-invest with such investors.